-Certification to this energy management system is an effective means to achieve credibility.
-Making buildings more energy efficient cuts costs, offers market-beating investment returns, and protects companies from rising energy prices.
+Certification of this energy management system is an effective means to achieve credibility.
+Making buildings more energy-efficient cuts costs, offers market-beating investment returns, and protects companies from rising energy prices.
 It is also important where effective energy management is a criteria for being approved as a supplier.

 Compliance with ISO 50001 shall ensure the following: